 A quality in-house email-marketing list is essential if you contact customers via email.
 But how do you put such a list together?
-Tim Watson outlines the steps to take when building an email marketing list
+Tim Watson of Zettasphere outlines the steps to take when building an email marketing list

 - Quantify the value of an email address.
 If you identify how much an email address is worth to your business then you can set a budget for increasing the size of your database.

 - Set objectives for building an email marketing list.
 Be selective: what sort of people do you want on your list?
 How many of them?
 When do you need your marketing list to be ready?
 Think about quality, not just quantity - a large list of the wrong people is of no value.
 A smaller amount of well-targeted data is of higher value.